DUP leader to attend Orange parade in Fife

 The leader of the DUP has accepted an invitation to attend an Orange Order parade in Fife later this month.

-The Grand Orange Lodge of Scotland has confirmed she will attend.
-She is expected to be the guest speaker at the Boyne march in Cowdenbeath.
+The Grand Orange Lodge of Scotland has confirmed Arlene Foster will attend the Boyne march in Cowdenbeath, where she will be the guest speaker.

-She was invited by the East of Scotland Lodges who organise the march.
+She was invited by the East of Scotland Lodges, who organise the march.

 Ms Foster was Northern Ireland's first minister until January 2017 when the Stormont power-sharing agreement collapsed.

-A spokesman for the DUP said Ms Foster had been asked to speak at the event but would not confirm her acceptance.
+An SNP source said the party was "struggling to believe that Arlene Foster believes that this is a sensible idea".

+But the DUP spokesman said: "The SNP should have weightier worries about Scotland than Arlene Foster's diary commitments."

-The DUP (Democratic Unionist Party), whose 10 MPs are propping up Theresa May's minority government, has recently been in the spotlight over the issue of abortion, after Ireland voted overwhelmingly to overturn a ban on terminations.
+The DUP (Democratic Unionist Party), whose 10 MPs are propping up Theresa May's minority UK government, has recently been in the spotlight over the issue of abortion, after Ireland voted overwhelmingly to overturn a ban on terminations.

+There have been calls for the UK government to hold a similar referendum in Northern Ireland - but Ms Foster and the DUP oppose the move, saying it should be for the devolved Stormont assembly to decide whether to have a referendum.

+The DUP has deep religious roots and has always said that any relaxation in Northern Ireland's abortion laws could bring about abortion on demand.
+It has many supporters who feel the same.